TseYukfai/intro_to_programming_for_spatial_analysts./Data_Biography.md

 ### 5. What useful information is it missing?

-1.Some columns contain invalid data(randomly missing) but it is fine.
+1.Some columns contain invalid data(randomly missing) but it is harmless.

 2.The changes of prices/The fluctuation range of price (including dates).
 If they exist, we can explore which factors have a greater impact on house prices.